List of Cobra characters: Munitia

+Nemesis Enforcer

+Nemesis Enforcer is the commander of the Cobra-La Royal Guards.
+The towering guardian is mute, but he is able to make other sounds.
+His bat-like wings are used for flight, deflection and combat.
+He also exhibits superhuman strength and scythe-like blades, continuing on his forearm and protruding above his elbows.
+Very few men are able to match his strength which makes him a fearsome warrior.
+Rumor has it that Golobulus raised Nemesis Enforcer from a pile of dead things, leaving an empty space where his soul should be.

+Nemesis Enforcer's vocal effects are provided by Peter Cullen in G.I.
+Joe: The Movie.

 Neurotoxin

 Neurotoxin is the leader of the Cobra Sand Scorpion forces, and was first released as an action figure in 2004.
 Like all of the Sand Scorpion troops, Neurotoxin was hand-picked from the Cobra Sand Vipers to have his DNA combined with the DNA of a scorpion to produce a more effective warrior.

 Neurotoxin appears in the Devil's Due book Special Missions Manhattan.
 He is captured by the Joes and later sent to the Coffin prison in Greenland.
 He is among the prisoners freed by Tomax and later battles the Joes in Mexico.

 Overkill

 Overlord

 Overlord is the code name of Mikhail Derenko.
 He was first released as an action figure in 1990, packaged with the "Dictator" attack tank/hovercraft.
 He is suspected of being a former Crimson Guard member.
 Regardless, he actually managed to take control of Cobra for some time.
 He advocated 'traditional Cobra values' but this was just to mask his own personal grab for power.

 Overlord appeared in the Devil's Due G.I.
 Joe series.
 He is responsible for the death of Chuckles, murdering him on the beach of Cobra Island in issue #25.
 Moments later, Skidmark and Duke move in to arrest Overlord, but a helicopter crashes between them, killing Skidmark and allowing Overlord to escape.
 He later goes to work for the Jugglers, who send him to Duke's secret base in Iceland.
 There he mortally wounds Scanner, and locks Duke, Scarlett, and Snake Eyes in a vault.
 Scanner uses the last of his strength to activate the base's self-destruct, killing himself and Overlord.

 Overlord appeared as a boss in the 1991 G.I.
 Joe video game for the Nintendo Entertainment System.